whitneymeredith/docs/source/content/guides/account-mgmt/plans/09-manage.md

 ## Before You Make Changes

-Consider the following changes to feature access _before_ upgrading or downgrading the site's plan.
+Consider the following changes to feature access _before_  your upgrade or request a downgrade to the site's plan.
 Certain scenarios require code changes in order to safely change the site plan.

 ### Disable Addons When Downgrading to Basic Plan